bxiao5050/HT-tools/README.md

     $ python3 -m pip install -r requirements.txt

 ## Feedback
-Please provide feedback on how to improve XGBoostLSS, or if you request additional distributions to be implemented, by opening a new issue.
+Please provide feedback on how to improve HT-tools, or if you request additional distributions to be implemented, by opening a new issue.